xaviersantos91/qa-challenge-ui-automation/README.md

 # qa-challenge-ui-automation
 Exercises for Boltech interview - UI Automation
-Here you can find the UI automation
+In the master branch you can find the UI automation